How REI Systems digitized and automated a paper-based sampling process to more rapidly identify dangerous consumer products.

 Microservice Architecture

-ALIS is a microservice-based application with a dedicated database.
-The microservices are deployed in docker containers to an AWS Elastic Container Service (ECS) cluster, a logical grouping of tasks or services.
-ECS, a serverless architecture, was used to leverage Lambda functions to seamlessly integrate our application with another third-party system.
-ECS also enables cloud-native capabilities like auto-scaling, managed storage, maintenance overhead, and Infrastructure as Code, with minimal code changes.
+The ALIS is a microservice-based application with a dedicated database.
+The microservices are deployed in docker containers to an Elastic Container Service (ECS) cluster, a logical grouping of tasks or services.
+The ECS, a serverless architecture, was used to leverage Lambda functions to seamlessly integrate our application with another third-party system.
+The ECS also enables cloud-native capabilities like auto-scaling, managed storage, maintenance overhead, and Infrastructure as Code, with minimal code changes.

-Emerging AI Technology
+Emerging AI Technologies

 PARTNERSHIP IMPACT

-The lab application helps HHS to proactively identify risks and quickly respond to public health emergencies to safeguard our national supply chain of regulated consumer products.
-The application digitized and automated testing analytical packages and automated sample accounting, data analysis, document control, report generation, and other lab operation functions.
+Because ALIS has been so successful, ORA is considering it a one-stop shop for all sample-related programs.
+The ALIS is the first full-stack ORA application to be stood up in the agency GovCloud platform using ECS and other technologies.
+The ALIS digitized analytical packages and automated sample accounting, data analysis, document control, report generation, and other lab operation functions.
 It also systemized record-keeping, sample tracking, and report activities.
 E-signatures were added to streamline processes and get reports out the door more rapidly.